The m=1 amplituhedron and cyclic hyperplane arrangements: A BCFW-like recursion for m=1

-In the case that $m=4$, the \emph{BCFW recursion} (named after Britto, Cachazo, Feng, and Witten \cite{BCF, BCFW}) can be viewed as a procedure which outputs a subset of cells of $\Gr_{k,n}^{\geq 0}$ whose images conjecturally ``triangulate" the amplituhedron $\mathcal{A}_{n,k,4}(Z)$ \cite{arkani-hamed_trnka}.
+In the case that $m=4$, the \emph{BCFW recursion} (named after Britto, Cachazo, Feng, and Witten \cite{BCF, BCFW}) can be viewed as a procedure which outputs a subset of cells of $\Gr_{k,n}^{\geq 0}$ whose images conjecturally ``triangulate'' the amplituhedron $\mathcal{A}_{n,k,4}(Z)$ \cite{arkani-hamed_trnka}.
 The procedure is described in \cite[Section 2]{abcgpt} as an operation on plabic graphs.

 In this section we give an $m=1$ analogue of the BCFW recursion, which naturally leads us to a subset of cells of $\Gr_{k,n}^{\geq 0}$ that we call the \emph{$m=1$ BCFW cells of $\Gr_{k,n}^{\ge 0}$}.
 We remark that unlike the recursion for $m=4$ as described in \cite{abcgpt}, there is no `shift' to the decorated permutation involved.
 These cells can be easily described in terms of their \Le -diagrams, positroids, or decorated permutations.
-As we will show in \cref{sec_induced_subcomplex}, the images of these cells ``triangulate" the $m=1$ amplituhedron $\mathcal{A}_{n,k,1}(Z)$.
+As we will show in \cref{sec_induced_subcomplex}, the images of these cells ``triangulate'' the $m=1$ amplituhedron $\mathcal{A}_{n,k,1}(Z)$.
 More specifically, they each map injectively into $\mathcal{A}_{n,k,1}(Z)$, and their images are disjoint and together form a dense subset of $\mathcal{A}_{n,k,1}(Z)$.
 In fact, we will show that the BCFW cells in $\Gr_{k,n}^{\ge 0}$ plus the cells in their boundaries give rise to a cell decomposition of $\mathcal{A}_{n,k,1}(Z)$.

 \begin{defn} The \emph{BCFW recursion for $m=1$} is defined as follows. \begin{itemize} \item We start from the plabic graph with one boundary vertex, incident to a black lollipop.
-This is our graph for $n=1$ (and $k=0$). \item Given a graph with $n-1$ boundary vertices which is produced by our recursion, we perform one of the following operations: we add a new boundary vertex $n$ which is incident either to a black lollipop, or to the edge adjacent to boundary vertex $n-1$.
+This is our graph for $n=1$ (with $k=0$). \item Given a plabic graph with $n-1$ boundary vertices produced by our recursion (where $n\ge 2$), we perform one of the following two operations: we add a new boundary vertex $n$ which is incident either to a black lollipop, or to the edge adjacent to boundary vertex $n-1$.
 See \cref{BCFW}.
-The first operation preserves the $k$ statistic, while the second operation increases it by $1$. \item We refer to the set of all plabic graphs with fixed $n$ and $k$ statistics that we can produce this way as the \emph{$m=1$ BCFW cells of $\Gr_{k,n}^{\ge 0}$}. \end{itemize} See \cref{BCFW2} for all $m=1$ BCFW cells of $\Gr_{k,n}^{\ge 0}$ with $n \leq 4$. \end{defn}
+The first operation preserves the $k$ statistic, while the second operation increases it by $1$. \end{itemize} We refer to the set of all plabic graphs with fixed $n$ and $k$ statistics produced in this way as the \emph{$m=1$ BCFW cells of $\Gr_{k,n}^{\ge 0}$}.
+See \cref{BCFW2} for all $m=1$ BCFW cells of $\Gr_{k,n}^{\ge 0}$ with $n \leq 4$. \end{defn}

 The following lemma is easy to verify by inspection, using the bijections between plabic graphs, \Le-diagrams, and decorated permutations which we gave in \cref{sec_TNN_Grassmannian}.

 \begin{lem} The $m=1$ BCFW cells of $\Gr_{k,n}^{\ge 0}$ are indexed by the \Le-diagrams of type $(k,n)$ such that each of the $k$ rows contains a unique $+$, which is at the far right of the row.
 The decorated permutation of such a \Le-diagram $D$ can be written in cycle notation as